Saroja (2008 film): Release and reception

 Saroja was released on 5 September 2008 by Pyramid Saimira.
 Malathi Rangarajan of The Hindu wrote, "Stories of friends getting into trouble during their getaways aren’t new. [...]
 But the warp and weft of wit and humour weaved in, places Saroja in a niche of its own".
 Pavithra Srinivasan of Rediff.com rated the film 3.5/5 stars and wrote, "Saroja might be a bit slow-paced, as opposed to wannabe-whizzing movies but it's logical, fun and actually makes sense.
 In fact the film rocks!"
 A critic from IANS wrote, "With his racy presentation of 'Saroja', director Venkat Prabhu has proved that his debut 'Chennai 600028' was no flash in the pan".
 A critic from Sify wrote, "On the whole the film is fresh, funky and cool.
 Bravo, Venkat Prabhu".

-Sequel
+Potential sequel

 A sequel to the film was announced in August 2016, which would be directed by Venkat Prabhu's assistant Skantha Priyan and written by Samaran.
 S. J. Suryah, Premji and VTV Ganesh were reported to be portraying the lead roles.